On isogenies among certain abelian surfaces: Abelian and Kummer surfaces

 \end{lemma} \begin{proof} We check that the involutions are anti-symplectic by using an explicit representative of the holomorphic two-form for the affine Weierstrass model in Equation~(\ref{eqn:EFS}) given by $ds\wedge dX/Y$.
-The rest of the statement follows by explicit computation. \end{proof} We have the following: \begin{proposition} There are four possible choices for sections $\{\mathsf{S}'_1 ,\mathsf{S}'_2 , \mathsf{S}'_3\}$ of the elliptic fibration with section $(\pi,\mathsf{O})$ (up to permutation and the action of the hyperelliptic involution), such that the divisor classes $K_0, K_1, K_2, K_3$ are represented as
+The rest of the statement follows by explicit computation. \end{proof} We should emphasize that the operations $+$ and $-$, when used with sections of a Jacobian elliptic fibration, are operations with respect to the group law in the Mordell-Weil group $\operatorname{MW}(\pi, \mathsf{O})$, i.e., the fiberwise application of the elliptic curve group law.
+In contrast, before the symbols were used in the context of divisors in the N\'eron-Severi group.
+We have the following: \begin{proposition} There are four possible choices for sections $\{\mathsf{S}'_1 ,\mathsf{S}'_2 , \mathsf{S}'_3\}$ of the elliptic fibration with section $(\pi,\mathsf{O})$ (up to permutation and the action of the hyperelliptic involution), such that the divisor classes $K_0, K_1, K_2, K_3$ are represented as